nodameCL/PointNet-RDF-MDTraj/README.md

 *Due to the large amount of data, after decompressing the folder, the bz2 files inside also need to be decompressed to npz files.*

-## train the model on different liquid systems
+## Train the model on different liquid systems
 e.g. train on Ar system: `python Ar_rdfxyzPT_finer_NPZ.py`